 There is no doubting that the CRM industry is a thriving one.
-According to Gartner, CRM is now considered the largest of all software markets – with a worldwide revenue of nearly $39.5 billion.
-Research director at Gartner even stated that CRM will ‘be the fastest growing software market with a growth rate of 16%’ in 2018.
+According to SuperOffice, CRM software is now the biggest software market in the world and the growth isn’t slowing down.
+In fact, CRM is now expected to reach more than $80 billion in revenues by 2025.
 So why is this software so in vogue?
 CRM software now lies at heart of most marketing and sales operations.
 These businesses are trying to avoid silos and make information available to their employees wherever they are.
 Plus it’s proven to be an efficient way of obtaining the much sought-after ‘360 degree view of the customer’.

 With this sudden rise in popularity, a myriad of CRM software providers quickly arrived to the scene, providing businesses with a wealth of options.
 What quickly became confusing for some businesses, however, was knowing whether they needed an Enterprise CRM software or something smaller-scale…this was the case especially for the inexperienced CRM user.